 The award will be paid out in (3) three payments of $8,333.33 upon successful completion of each Residency.
 Attendance at residencies is mandatory for payment of funds.
 (See Fellowship Structure)

-- LAF will also provide travel stipends for the Fellow to attend the three residencies.*
+LAF will also provide travel and lodging stipends for the Fellow to attend the three residencies.*

-* Teams may apply for the Fellowship and share the $25,000 award.
-The Fellowship Team Lead is required to attend the three residences and will receive a travel stipend.
+*Teams may apply for the Fellowship and share the $25,000 award.
+The Fellowship Team Lead is required to attend the three residences and will receive the travel and lodging stipend.
 Additional team members are welcome, but are not required to attend the residencies and are responsible for their own expenses.

-- Fellows must attend and complete each of the 3 three-day Residencies that will take place throughout the fellowship year.
+Fellows must attend and complete each of the three 2.5-day Residencies that will take place throughout the fellowship year.
 (See Fellowship Structure)

-- Fellows are required to mentor the participating Olmsted Scholars throughout the year-long Fellowship.
+Fellows are expected to support, guide, and mentor other members of the cohort throughout the year-long fellowship.

 Projects proposed for the LAF Fellowship in Innovation and Leadership may be abstract or concrete in nature.
 They may be grounded in theoretical or historical investigations; product, program or business plan development*; new practice or service models; built work; or any activity that creates knowledge and empowers landscape architecture.
 Projects may engage multiple disciplines if the outcome expands the impact of landscape architecture.